jmeile/JMMidiBassPedalController/src/Automation/README.md

 The scripts contained here only work for debian and its based distros, ie:
 Ubuntu and Raspbian.
 It depends on systemd, so, your Linux must have it.

-## Runing a Task after Linux has started
+## Starting the software after Linux has started
 In order to install this, first modify this file:
 ```
 Start_FootController_Linux_Startup.sh